BlackHawk v2.0: A public code for calculating the Hawking evaporation spectra of any black hole distribution: Hawking radiation

-The log-normal distribution \cite{Carr2017} is considered to be the general mass function originating from a peak in the power spectrum of primordial fluctuations.
-It is parametrized through:
+The log-normal distribution~\cite{Carr:2017jsz} is considered to be the general mass function originating from a peak in the power spectrum of primordial fluctuations.
+It is parametrized through

-where $A$ is the amplitude, $M_c$ is the position of the peak and $\sigma$ is its width.
-Note that this is a log-normal distribution for the comoving \textit{density} $M\d n/\d M$ and not for the comoving \textit{number density} $\d n/\d M$ -- which differs only by a factor of $M$:
+where $A$ is the amplitude, $M\mrm{c}$ is the position of the peak and $\sigma$ is its width.
+Note that this is a log-normal distribution for the comoving \textit{density} $M\d n/\d M$ and not for the comoving \textit{number density} $\d n/\d M$ -- which differs only by a factor of $M$ and a different normalization $A$

-\subsubsection{Power-law distribution}
+These distributions reduce to the monochromatic distribution in the limit $\sigma\rightarrow 0$, which can be used as a consistency check.

+\paragraph{\textbf{Power-law distribution}}

-The power-law distribution \cite{Carr2017} is a less refined version of \refeq{eq:peak_theory}.
-It also derives from scale-invariant primordial density fluctuations and is given by:
+The power-law distribution~\cite{Carr:2017jsz} is a less refined version of Eq.~\eqref{eq:peak_theory}.
+It also derives from scale-invariant primordial density fluctuations and is given by

-where $\gamma = -2w/(1+w)$ and $w$ is defined through the equation of state of the dominating energy in the Universe at the epoch of BH formation such as $P=w\rho$ (see Table~\ref{tab:eq_state}).
+where $\gamma \equiv -2w/(1+w)$ and $w$ is defined through the equation of state of the energy density that dominates the universe at the epoch of BH formation such that $P=w\rho$, see Table~\ref{tab:eq_state} below.

-\subsubsection{Critical collapse distribution}
+\paragraph{\textbf{Critical collapse distribution}}

-The critical collapse distribution \cite{Carr2017} derives from a Dirac power spectrum for primordial density fluctuations.
-It is defined as:
+The critical collapse distribution~\cite{Carr:2017jsz} derives from a Dirac power spectrum for the primordial density fluctuations.
+It is defined as

-where $A$ is an amplitude factor and $M_f$ an upper cut-off.
+where $A$ is an amplitude factor and $M\mrm{f}$ an upper cut-off.

-\subsection{Uniform distribution}
+\paragraph{\textbf{Uniform distribution}}

-The uniform distribution is a toy-model defined as:
+The uniform distribution is a toy-model defined as